dalessioluca/cromwell_for_ML/README.md

 where:
 1. *submit_neptune_ml.sh* is a wrapper around cromshell
-2. *neptune_ml.wdl* is a WDL which specify the following operation:
+2. *neptune_ml.wdl* is a WDL which specify the following operation: \
-	a. turn on/off VM machine
+	a. turn on/off VM machine \
-	b. checkout the correct version of the code from the repository
+	b. checkout the correct version of the code from the github repository \
 	c. launch the training of ML model
 3. *WDL_parameters.json* contains few parameter such the name of the git repository, and commit to use
-4. *ML_parameters.json* is a file with all the parameters necessary to specify the ML_model In many situations the users should be able to only change the values in the *WDL_parameters.json* and *ML_parameters.json* to make the code run.
+4. *ML_parameters.json* is a file with all the parameters necessary to specify the ML_model (learning_rate, etc) In many situations the users should be able to only change the values in the *WDL_parameters.json* and *ML_parameters.json* to make the code run.

 # Setup